tuhulab/awesome-multiomics-skin/README.md

 # awesome-multiomics-skin

-This repo collects literatures for multiomics skin research.
+This repo collects literatures for multiomics skin research from Jan, 2020.

 ## Atopic Dermatitis